 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-While the two cameras under review share the same sensor size, the 800D offers a higher resolution of 24 megapixel, compared with 17.9 MP of the 1200D.
-This megapixel advantage translates into a 16 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the 800D offers a higher resolution of 24 megapixels, compared with 17.9 MP of the 1200D.
+This megapixels advantage translates into a 16 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the 800D has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.31μm for the 1200D).
 However, it should be noted that the 800D is much more recent (by 3 years) than the 1200D, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 800D provides a faster frame rate than the 1200D.
 It can shoot movie footage at 1080/60p, while the 1200D is limited to 1080/30p.